tmsdkeys/blended-amm-math-toolkit/README.md

 This project implements an Automated Market Maker (AMM) with two versions:

 - **BasicAMM**: Pure Solidity implementation (baseline)
-- **EnhancedAMM**: Blended execution using a Rust mathematical engine
+- **BlendedAMM**: Blended execution using a Rust mathematical engine

-The Enhanced AMM leverages Rust for computationally expensive operations, demonstrating:
+The Blended AMM leverages Rust for computationally expensive operations, demonstrating:

 - **90% gas reduction** on mathematical operations like square root
 - **Advanced capabilities** impossible in Solidity (exponential/logarithmic functions)